DavidBakerEffendi/cpg-miner/README.md

   -o, --output-dir <value>
                            The output directory to dump the mined artifacts.
   -m, --method-name <value>
                            The name of the target procedure to mine.
+If undefined, matches all methods.
   -c, --show-callees       Attempts to resolve and dump the methods called by the target method.
 Default is false.
+  --combine                Combines all representations and methods into a single JSON CPG.
+Note this will exclude the code snippet.
 Command: from-graph input-cpg

   input-cpg                The input cpg to mine from.
 Command: from-code input-dir

   input-dir                The input directory to generate a CPG from

 ```

 **Note**: The `<output-dir>` is not cleaned before run, but existing results will be overwritten during successive runs.